 Governmental Fund Types are those through which most governmental functions of the City are financed.
 The City's expendable financial resources (except for those accounted for in the Proprietary Fund) are accounted for through governmental funds.
 The governmental funds are accounted for using the current financial resources measurement focus and the modified accrual basis of accounting.
-The City's governmental funds and its major funds are as follows:
+The City's governmental funds are as follows: